Do you or someone you love struggle with anxiety and/or depression?

 Before Jill's reply, I've got a few ideas you could also try:

 - Have you seen this post about my “All Natural Chill Pill“?
 I talk there about how eating processed foods with nasty vegetable oils, because they are high in omega-6 fatty acids, or even too many nuts which are good for you but also high in omega-6's, can throw off your omega-3/omega-6 balance which causes mood problems, so taking cod liver oil helps so much.
-So does eating more pastured meats and cooking in fats like pastured butter, lard, and beef tallow, because these also provide more of the crucial vitamins A, D, and K.
+So does eating more pastured meats and cooking in fats like pastured butter, lard, and beef tallow, because these also provide more of the crucial vitamins A, D, and K that many are so deficient in.

 - Here are 2 supplements I also take for mood, along with plenty of pastured fats mentioned above, because they all work together: Vitamin D3 (especially if you live in Michigan like we do and don't get enough sunshine for much of the year) and Vitamin K2 (read more about that here: Are you Taking Vitamin D or Calcium?
 What You MUST Do First — Scary: My doc didn’t even know).
-Use the code KOP at those links for 10% off on both of those.
+Use the code KOP at those links for a discount.

 Kelly sent me your email address and the message you'd sent her about your 11 year old son who is experiencing anxiety.
 All I can share is my own experience and observation with that type of thing, since, as you know, I'm not a doctor and can't give medical advice.